MTV Video Music Awards: 1990s

 Michael Jackson performed for over 15 minutes to a medley of his main songs, including "Scream", and danced his signature moves, including the robot, moonwalk and the relatively unknown "Bankhead Bounce".
-While Slash accompanied Jackson and played guitar on "Black or White and the beginning of Billie Jean."
+While Slash accompanied Jackson and played guitar on "Black or White and the beginning of Billie Jean".
 This performance was voted by the public as the Best VMA Pop Performance and Most Iconic VMA Performance in 2011 with more than half the votes.

 TLC was the big winner of the night won four awards, including "Viewer's Choice", "Best Group Video", and "Video of the Year" (Waterfalls).

-1996: At the 1996 MTV Video Music Awards, the four original members of Van Halen received 20-second standing ovation when they made their first public appearance together since their break-up in 1985.
+1996: at the 1996 MTV Video Music Awards, the four original members of Van Halen received 20-second standing ovation when they made their first public appearance together since their break-up in 1985.

 Several weeks later, the public learned that Van Halen would not reunite with Roth.
 Roth released a statement apologizing to fans, stating that he was an unwitting participant in a publicity stunt to sell more copies of the greatest hits album, Best Of Vol. 1, and that he had been led to believe that he was rejoining Van Halen.
 The following day, Eddie and Alex Van Halen released a statement, stating that they had been honest with Roth, and never led him to believe that he had been re-hired.

 During British band Oasis' performance at the show, lead vocalist Liam Gallagher made rude gestures at brother Noel as he was playing his guitar solo, then spat beer all over the stage before storming off.

 Alanis Morissette performed "Your House", a hidden track from her bestseller album "Jagged Little Pill".
-The performance had nothing to do with her 1995 one.
-The beginning and the ending of the song were sung a cappella, while the rest was played with only one guitar on stage.
-At the end Morissette was close to tears.

 The recently reunited Kiss closed the show with a special concert aired from the Brooklyn Bridge.

 Tupac Shakur made his final public appearance before his murder.

-1997: At the 1997 MTV Video Music Awards, Pat Smear announced that he was leaving Foo Fighters halfway through their performance and presented his replacement, Franz Stahl, who had been a member of the band Scream with Dave Grohl.
+1997: at the 1997 MTV Video Music Awards, Pat Smear announced that he was leaving Foo Fighters halfway through their performance and presented his replacement, Franz Stahl, who had been a member of the band Scream with Dave Grohl.

-The Spice Girls, who won the best dance video award to the for their music video "Wannabe," who wore a black strap on their left arms as a sign of grief because of Diana, Princess of Wales's death prior to the event.
+The Spice Girls, who won the best dance video award for their music video "Wannabe", wore a black strap on their left arms as a sign of grief because of Diana, Princess of Wales's death four days prior to the event.